Leadership

 The concept of the employee handbook has existed for decades for exactly this reason.
 The format keeps evolving, but the purpose has not changed: put essential information in writing so nobody has to guess.

 A clear welcome statement sets the tone for the entire employment relationship.
-It is the first thing new hires read, so it should sound like your company, not a legal template, and it pairs naturally with a structured new hire onboarding flow.
+It is the first thing new hires read, so it should sound like your company, not a generic legal template nobody remembers an hour later.

 Most handbooks follow a predictable order, and that predictability is a feature.
 People should scan the contents and jump straight to the section they need without reading the whole thing.

-Below is the core structure that works for almost any company, from small businesses with five people to larger organizational structures of a few hundred employees.
+Below is the core structure that works for almost any company, from small businesses with five people to larger organizational structures of a few hundred.
 Adapt the depth, not the order.

 This is also where information about the company belongs: mission, history, and how decisions get made.
 New hires read it once and stop guessing what the business actually stands for.